PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*   The Article provide Fact "Telecomunication Company should never  SMS of their Users".
-If Telecomunication Company don't do that, then in addition they should not give Access to anybody else? because an Assets of a Person(s) is Untouchable.
+*   The Article provide Fact "Telecomunication Company has never SMS of their Users".
+If Telecomunication Company don't do that, then in addition they have to not give Access to anybody else? because an Assets of a Person(s) is Untouchable.
 Illegal Orders may be the Problem for some kind of Jurisdictions.
 *   The Article provide Fact that Internet Service Providers gonna block URL's, which are in Forbidden List.
 In this Regard, if You install Modern Anti-Virus & Anti-MalWare Software in the Computer System, then You get something similar.
 Multiple Modern Anti-Virus & Anti-MalWare Software Installations could be a Latency for Comfortable Usability of Your Goodies.
 ```